 Get away from the crowds and experience the remote wilderness of Western North Carolina.
 This is probably the most frequently done loop in Panthertown.
-It can be ridden either way but seems to be most commonly traveled counter-clockwise.
+It can be ridden either way.
+Many prefer clockwise because it offers more downhill trail riding and more uphill fire roads.

 This loop gives you a little bit of everything Panthertown has to offer.
 Steeps, roots, rocks, ruts, flow, and creeks.
 A bit like Pisgah but not quite as hard and there are fewer people to contend with.